stephenjude/filament-blog/README.md

 ## Filament Admin Panel
 This package is tailored for [Filament Admin Panel](https://filamentphp.com/).

 Make sure you have installed the admin panel before you continue with the installation.
-You can check the [documentation here](https://filamentphp.com/docs/admin).
+You can check the [documentation here](https://filamentphp.com/docs/admin)

+## Supported Version
+PHP: `8.0`

+Laravel: `8` & `9`

 ## Installation
 You can install the package via composer: